-Step 3: Stay calm and know you’re not alone when dealing with infant reflux
+Stay calm and know you’re not alone when dealing with infant reflux

 As a mother (a very NEW mother), my mind was racing.
 I was concerned that even though he was gaining weight if he’s throwing up his whole feed, he might not getting the nutrition that his little body needs.